tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 It may also occur that the node is already connected to `MaxConnected` peers.
 In this case, the peer manager has to find a peer to evict to given place to the newly established connection.
-If non suitable connected peer is found for eviction, or the hard limit of connected peers (`MaxConnected + MaxConnectedUpgrade`) is reached, the transitions fails.
+If no suitable connected peer is found for eviction, or the hard limit of connected peers (`MaxConnected + MaxConnectedUpgrade`) is reached, the transitions fails.